PCOS MEANING

 • Calcium D-Glucarate (Integrative Therapeutics)- Supports the specific detox pathway, called glucuronidation, in the liver needed to deactivate and remove excess hormones, like estrogen and testosterone.

 • BroccoProtect (Designs for Health)- supports Phase II detox pathways in the liver.
-Females with PCOS often have sluggish Phase II detox pathways, and BroccoProtect helps to support these pathways to ensure deactivation and removal of excess hormones.
+Females with PCOS often have sluggish Phase II detox pathways, and BroccoProtect helps to support these pathways to ensure the deactivation and removal of excess hormones.

 • Megaspore Probiotics (Microbiome Labs)- Introducing a good quality probiotic to support the elimination of excess hormones after they've been neutralized by the liver, is essential to making sure they don't get reabsorbed into your body.
 Elimination is key!